aalniak/R-STDP-based-SNN/README.md

 trained to map reservoir states to the desired output.
 This is the core idea of Echo State Networks (ESNs) and, for spiking neurons, **Liquid State Machines (LSMs)**.
 Training is cheap and stable because the hard, recurrent part is never trained — you just fit a linear (or here, locally-learned) readout on top.
+[Some work](https://arxiv.org/html/2407.04076v2) uses Legendre Memory Units for such encoding.

 ## 2. Why spiking reservoirs for temporal data?